 Laurel Lake has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, Laurel Lake classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the organization in a manner consistent with the standard of prudence prescribed by UPMIFA.
 In accordance with UPMIFA, Laurel Lake considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:

-- The duration and preservation of the fund

-- The purpose of Laurel Lake and the donor-restricted endowment fund

-- General economic conditions

-- The possible effect of inflation and deflation
+- The duration and preservation of the fund - The purpose of Laurel Lake and the donor-restricted endowment fund - General economic conditions - The possible effect of inflation and deflation

-- The expected total return from income and the appreciation of investments

-- Other resources of Laurel Lake

-- The investment policies of Laurel Lake

 Interpretation of relevant law (continued):